mwolfram/CarND-Vehicle-Detection-mwolfram/README.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

-TODO notes here: algo is slow, espec with scale 1
+I noticed that in many cases, the pipeline produced a lot of false positives around the center of the highway.
+Same goes for shadows.
+With the final settings I managed to reduce the number of false positives to a minimum, however this is partly due to a heatmap configuration that is adjusted for the project video.
+It might just as well fail under different circumstances, for example when the number of overlapping detections is less (as the heatmap is set to a rather low sensibility, fast cooldown and high threshold).
+Due to the "strict" heatmap settings, I occasionally get split detections (2 or three boxes per car, but only for a very short time)

+The biggest steps in achieving this result were using HOG subsampling, changing to YCrCb color space and reducing scale to 1.0.
+Especially the latter led to a significant decrease in false positives, but also to a very long algorithm runtime, which is one of the shortcomings of this solution.

+If I were going to pursue this project further, I'd first start working on the runtime.
+It would be interesting to try a deep learning approach, also on own videos, and use the current pipeline for labeling the recorded data.
+What's also missing, is tracking the detected cars over multiple frames, by finding the centroids of the labels, calculating their motion vectors and adjusting the positions where I'd expect to find the vehicles in the next frame.
+Currently, vehicles that move fast (relative to my viewpoint) would present a problem.